Fort Wayne Children's Zoo Home

 Dates:

-Dec.
-27 through Dec.
-29. Campers will be enrolled for a session of three consecutive days of Kids for Nature Winter Camp.
+Jan.
+2 through Jan.
+3. Campers will be enrolled in a session of two consecutive days of Kids for Nature Winter Camp.

 When a program sells out, there is not a waitlist.
 Please check the website regularly to see if camps have additional availability.